Campus Tree Map-FAQ’s

 I’d like to know more about the ArcGIS part of the map.

-Feel free to contact us with any questions about the ARC files.
-The information is stored in a file geodatabase, and is quite large, so we chose not to make it readily availible to download.
-Hopefully next winter we’ll have a larger page describing the inner workings of the map in detail.
+Feel free to contact us with any questions about the GIS data.
+The information is stored onlne, but is tricky to make open and accessible, so we chose not to make it available to download.